Complaints:

 We suggest you give the following information when you are making a formal complaint.

-- Your name, contact details and your date of birth
+- Your name, contact details and your medical record number (if you known)

 - A postal address for correspondence